okBrian/okBrian/README.md

 - 👋 Hi, I’m @okBrian
 - 👀 I’m interested in gaming and coding
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on nonthing currently
+- 💞️ I’m looking to collaborate on nothing currently
-- 📫 How to reach me none currently
+- 📫 How to reach me: brianok924@gmail.com

 <!---
 okBrian/okBrian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.